 Professor Ahmed Tantawy MD, Head of Department Otolaryngology/Head and Neck surgery, Alexandria University, Egypt for his support for head and neck cancer research and further joint activities between Egypt and Australia.

-Ethical Statement: This study was approved by research ethics committee (No. 00007555).
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+This study was approved by research ethics committee (No. 00007555).
 All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki declaration and its later amendments or comparable ethical standards.
 Informed consent was obtained from patients that were included in the study.

 - Hoffman HT, Karnell LH, Funk GF, et al. The National Cancer Data Base report on cancer of the head and neck.
 Arch Otolaryngol Head Neck Surg 1998;124:951-62.
 [Crossref] [PubMed]